About Cancer of the Nasal Cavity and Nasopharynx

 The nasopharynx is the upper part of the back of the throat.
 It lies just above the soft palate (the back part of the roof of the mouth).
 It connects the nasal cavity with the lower parts of the throat and eventually the lungs.

 Cancers of the nasal cavity (including the paranasal sinuses) and nasopharynx are rare.
-Each year in New York, about 150 people are diagnosed with nasal cavity cancer and about 25 people die from this disease.
+Each year in New York, over 150 people are diagnosed with nasal cavity cancer and about 25 people die from this disease.
 About 170 people in New York are diagnosed with cancer of the nasopharynx each year, and about 50 people die from it.

 Who gets cancer of the nasal cavity and nasopharynx?